blockbridge/blockbridge-kb/guide/proxmox/index.md

 update VM 100: -scsi1 shared-block-gp:vm-100-disk-1 -scsihw virtio-scsi-pci
 ```

-TIP: Although Blockbridge is a shared storage type, the Proxmox `qm` command must execute on the home node of the VM.
+{% include tip.html content="Although Blockbridge is a shared storage type, the Proxmox `qm` command must be executed on the home node of the VM." %}

 ### PVESH